yanivyacoby/yanivyacoby.github.io/_pages/teaching.md

 * What's the split between math and coding?
   > On the math side, the class will introduce the necessary math and stats (from probability, linear algebra, and calculus) needed to create fairly complicated probabilistic ML models – whether this will feel math-heavy is a little hard to tell a priori.
 On the coding side, unlike other coding-heavy classes, CS 349 will not require writing a lot of code (in terms of the number of lines), but the code we will write will be conceptually tricky and will require new skill sets to debug.
 In that sense, it's a coding-heavy class.
 * How often will CS 349 be offered?
-  > The current plan is: once a year!
+  > The current plan is: once a year! (though the course number and title might change as we figure out how it best fits into the broader Wellesley Computer Science and Data Science curriculums).

 <br/>